 Other health apps

 Fitness trackers that take BMR into account when calculating calorie burn for a workout will export this calorie count to Health.
-In our example, a manually added activity in Oura would add 216 calories to your total daily calorie burn, while a workout tracked with a fitness tracker and imported into the Oura app would add 244 calories to your daily calorie burn.
+In our example, a manually added activity in Oura would add 216 Cal to your total daily calorie burn, while a workout tracked with a fitness tracker and imported into the Oura app would add 244 Cal to your daily calorie burn.